darlatan/chatrooms-rules/README.md

 ##### Exceptions for Anonymity, Security and Bnonymity rules
 - Talks about Sci-Hub and/or LibGen are allowed
 - Talks about torrenting anonymously are allowed unless the purpose is blatantly illegal

+#### Ban Appeals:<a name="appeals"></a>
+- **If your ban is a local ban issued by room moderators of a specific room: please contact the mods of the room in question to state your case for appealing.
+PSA Admins cannot and will not assist you with local bans.**
+- If your ban is a PSA ban (usually formatted as: "date, reason, appeal status") and you are banned on several PSA rooms: please send an e-mail to <appeal@psa.aleeas.com> to state your case for appealing.
+This will notify the admins who can assess your appeal.